CrazyRedMachine/NostalgiaIO/README.md

 - While holding TEST button, presses go along the center line (50%)
 - While holding COIN button, presses go along the top edge (10% from top edge)

+### ACIO (native) mode (plug the device while holding SERVICE button)

+In this mode the arduino is pretty much disabled and acts as a passthrough, so that the original data can interact with your device.
+It's useful if you modded your cab hardware and want to use the extended features for other games but still retain native compatibility with Nostalgia.

+Note that you'll have to manually set the Arduino COM port to COM1 for it to work as the game will only look for the device there and will spawn a KEYBOARD ERROR if not found.

+Also note that the Test/Coin/Service buttons from the arduino cannot work in this mode, as in the native mode the game will look for them on the KFCA board :

+You need to have one KFCA and one ICCC node on a second acio device on COM2 (you can either use another RS232 to USB adapter for your original hardware, or you might use [ACreal_IO](https://github.com/CrazyRedMachine/ACreal_IO) to simulate them with an arduino MEGA)

 ### HID Lights

 All panel lights can be controlled with HID messages.
 Lightmodes and palette can be selected with HID messages as well.